betaflight/betaflight.com/docs/wiki/configurator/ports-tab.md

 ## Sensor Input

 When you want the port to receive data from a sensor.
 This is used for things like BLHeli_32 ESC telemetry, or GPS.
-To get GPS working, you may need to manualy assign a baud rate as well
+To get GPS working, you may need to manually assign a baud rate as well

 ## Peripherals